by Susan Flantzer © Unofficial Royalty 2016

 Henry acknowledged two illegitimate sons::

 Stephen unsuccessfully attempted to have his son Eustace, recognized by the Church as the next King of England.
-By the early 1150s, most of the barons and the Church wanted long-term peace.
-Ironically, Stephen’s son Eustace died on the same day that Henry’s eldest son William was born.
+By the early 1150s, many barons and the Church wanted long-term peace.
+Ironically, Stephen’s son Eustace died the same day Henry’s eldest son William was born.
 Although William died when he was three years old, the irony of the birth and the death must have been noticed at the time.

 When Henry re-invaded England in 1153, neither side’s forces were eager to fight.
 After limited campaigning and the siege of Wallingford, Stephen and Henry agreed upon a negotiated peace, the Treaty of Winchester, in which Stephen recognized Henry as his heir.
 Stephen died on October 25, 1154, and Henry ascended the throne as King Henry II, the first Angevin King of England.
 Henry was crowned at Westminster Abbey In London, England on December 19, 1154.
 Eleanor was not crowned with Henry.
-At that time, she was late in her pregnancy with her second son Henry the Young King, who was born on February 28, 1155.
+She was in late pregnancy with her second son Henry the Young King, who was born on February 28, 1155.
 Eleanor also had children in 1156, 1157, and 1158 and her coronation was eventually held at Worcester Cathedral on December 25, 1158.

 The early years of Henry’s reign were spent restoring law and order and recovering the Crown land that King Stephen had bestowed on his supporters.
 Henry was assisted by the Church and Thomas Becket, a clerk in the household of Theobold of Bec, Archbishop of Canterbury.
-Becket’s indispensability caused Henry to appoint Becket as Lord Chancellor in January of 1155.
-During the reign of Henry, the lands of the Angevin Empire were vast and consisted of an area covering half of France, all of England, and parts of Ireland and Wales.
+Becket’s indispensability caused Henry to appoint Becket as Lord Chancellor in January 1155.
+During Henry II’s reign, the lands of the Angevin Empire were vast and consisted of an area covering half of France, all of England, and parts of Ireland and Wales.

 After taking care of his issues in France, Henry returned to England in 1163 and immediately began a conflict with the Church that would occupy the next several years of his reign.
 In 1162, Henry named his Chancellor Thomas Becket the Archbishop of Canterbury following the death of the previous Archbishop, Theobold of Bec.
 Henry hoped that by appointing Becket the royal supremacy over the English Church would return to what it had been in the days of Henry’s grandfather, King Henry I. However, Becket wanted to prove that he was no mouthpiece for Henry.
 An argument developed between the two men over the issue of whether clergy who had committed secular crimes should be tried in secular courts or church courts.
 Even those men who took minor orders were considered clergy, the quarrel potentially covered up to 20% of the male population of England at the time.

 Becket returned to England in early December 1170.
 Just when the dispute with Henry II seemed resolved, Becket excommunicated the three bishops who had participated in the crowning of Henry the Young King.
-Henry’s anger at the timing of the excommunications led him to supposedly ask the question: “Will no one rid me of this turbulent priest?”
+Henry’s anger at the excommunications supposedly led him to ask, “Will no one rid me of this turbulent priest?”
 This inspired four knights to set off from Henry’s court in Normandy to Canterbury, where on December 29, 1170, they murdered Becket while he was at prayers in Canterbury Cathedral in Canterbury, England.
-Henry performed a public act of penance on July 12, 1174, at Canterbury Cathedral, when he publicly confessed his sins, then allowed each bishop present to give him five hits with a rod, and then each of the 80 monks of Canterbury Cathedral gave him three hits with a rod.
+Henry performed a public act of penance on July 12, 1174, at Canterbury Cathedral, when he publicly confessed his sins, allowed each bishop present to give him five hits with a rod, and allowed each of the 80 monks of Canterbury Cathedral to hit him three times with a rod.
 Finally, Henry offered gifts to Becket’s shrine and spent a vigil at Becket’s tomb.

 Using today’s technology, there is a video that does a facial reconstruction using Henry’s effigy.